jakdot/parser_and_memory_additionalfiles/modeling-grodnergibson/readme.md

 python3 run_parser_act.py

-However, keep in mind that in this illustrative case, we only use chunks based on the first few hundred sentences of the PTB (the full dataset is not freely available).
+However, keep in mind that only a small set of chunks for parsing is provided here - based only on a few few hundred sentences of the PTB (the full dataset is not freely available).
+If you want to get it, please get in touch.

 You can also run Bayesian model by running parallel_estimation.
 This requires you to have MPI and run it with 5 parallel jobs, i.e.: